 OS mapping involves associating various versions and editions of a particular operating system with a common OS name.
 You configure OS mapping rules using the Administration tab on the VMware Environment dashboard.
-This helps VMware Monitoring in Foglight Evolve Cloud map the OS names reported by VMware

-Monitoring in Foglight Evolve Cloud to those reported by physical OS monitoring, so that you can view all Windows machines, all Linux machines, and so on.
+This helps Foglight for VMware map the OS names reported by Foglight for VMware to those reported by physical OS monitoring, so that you can view all Windows machines, all Linux machines, and so on.

-For reference information about this view, see OS Mapping view on page 81.
+For reference information about this view, see OS Mapping view on page 203.